orangeduck/tgc/README.md

 }
 ```

+### `tgc` isn't working with `setjmp` and `longjmp`!

+Unfortunately `tgc` doesn't work properly with `setjmp` and `longjmp` since
+these functions can cause complex stack behaviour.
+One simple option is to
+disable the garbage collector while using these functions and to re-enable
+it afterwards.

 ### Why do I get _uninitialised values_ warnings with Valgrind?

 The garbage collector scans the stack memory and this naturally contains